jaycode/valuation_course/README.md

 You may click on the heading of each component to toggle the detailed view of that component and its child components.

 Reading linearly is not advisable, you will quickly get lost once the levels reaches 10+ deep.
-Make use of the "Used In" and "Components" links to navigate through the formulas.
+Make use of the "Used In", "Components", and "Details" links to navigate through the formulas.

 ---